mehmetCt/FastTrackAPI/Notes.md

 - Use POSTMAN to test your endpoint manually
 - Use Rest Assured to test with automation
     - I send PUT/POST/DELETE/GET request and verify status code , headers and body
-    - To verify I am using Hamcrest / JsonPath / POJO
+    - To verify I am using Response.path() / Hamcrest / JsonPath / POJO
     - I am using Jackson  databind library to make serialization/deserialization